time expected: 6 minutes

 BentoML provides a powerful and detailed logging pattern out of the box.
 Request logs for webservices are logged along with requests to each of the model runner services.
-We use RichHandler to provide appropriate color coding to the logs in order to make them more easily read.

-The log format is as follows:
+The request log format is as follows:

-[component] ClientIP:ClientPort (scheme,method,path,type,length) (status,type,length) Latency (trace,span,sampled)
+time [LEVEL] [component] ClientIP:ClientPort (scheme,method,path,type,length) (status,type,length) Latency (trace,span,sampled)

-The BentoML logging system implements the OpenTelemetry standard for http throughout the call stack to provide for maximum debuggability.
+The BentoML logging system implements the OpenTelemetry standard for HTTP throughout the call stack to provide for maximum debuggability.
 Propogation of the OpenTelemetry parameters follows the standard provided here

 The following are parameters which are provided in the logs as well for correlation back to particular requests.